What Is a SIC Code? SIC Structure, Primary Code Rules & Extended SIC Segmentation

 • What is a primary SIC code?

-A primary SIC code represents the dominant business activity for the unit being classified, typically determined using a measurable proxy such as revenue.
-If your mix changes materially, review the primary code.
+A primary SIC code represents the dominant activity for the unit being classified, commonly determined using revenue as a proxy.
+If the activity mix changes materially, the primary code should be reviewed.

 • Should I use SIC or NAICS?